 Advanced Diploma of Translating

-Courses are available in Melbourne, Sydney and Perth.
+These courses are available in Melbourne, Sydney and Perth.

-Applying for a NAATI accreditation test;
+Apply for a NAATI Accreditation test

 Once you successfully complete any NAATI approved course from NAATI accredited institution, that institute can directly recommend you for NAATI accreditation.

-To be recommended you must:
+To be recommended, you must: